5 Best Cask Finishes for Whiskey Beginners and Why

 Dipping your toes into the world of finished bourbons doesn’t have to be a huge investment.
 This price range is the perfect place to start your exploration and discover what you like.
 You’ll find some fantastic bottles that showcase the magic of a good cask finish, like Angel’s Envy Port Cask Finish or Noble Oak Double Oak.
 These expressions offer a wonderful introduction to how a secondary barrel can add layers of fruit, spice, and sweetness.
 They prove you can find a complex and delicious pour without a hefty price tag, making them great for both sipping and experimenting in your favorite whiskey recipes.

-Premium Expressions ($75-$150)
+Stepping Up: Premium Bottles ($75-$150)

 Ready to see what a little more investment can get you?
 This is where things get really interesting.
 In this tier, you’ll find bourbons with more complex flavor profiles and nuanced finishes that showcase true artistry.
 Distillers are often using older whiskeys or more unique barrels, resulting in a richer, more layered tasting experience.
 This is also where you’ll find many of our whiskeys, like our Double Oak Barrel and Tequila Barrel finishes.
 These bottles are perfect for when you want to treat yourself or share a special pour with friends who appreciate a finely crafted spirit.